Learning Language and Loving It – The Hanen Program ® for Early Childhood Educators/Teachers

 - Nov 2020 – Online revision workshop – Hanen Teacher Talk A: Encouraging Language Development in Early Childhood settings.

 - Jan 2021 – Revision workshops – Hanen Teacher Talk B:Let Language Lead the Way to Literacy.

 - Feb 2021 – Workshop 6: Language Leads to Literacy will be repeated in

 - Mar 2021 – Workshop 7: Peer Interaction

 Schools taking part in the training should share information with the parents of the children accessing the nursery.
-Click here to access the letter for parents which explains more about the training and allows parents the opportunity to withdraw their child from being visible in the videos.
+Click here to access a letter to parents which explains more about the training and allows parents the opportunity to withdraw their child from being visible in the videos.

 Schools staff who are taking part in the training will receive a letter giving more information about the training and the information we will record and share with the evaluators about their attendance.
-This letter can be accessed by clicking here.
+Click here to view the Hanen participant information letter.